An algebraic model for free rational G-spectra: Modules over .

 then gives a map of ring spectra.
 Accordingly we have a Quillen adjunction given by extension and restriction of scalars, with counit given by the action map

 for $DEG_+$-modules $X$ and unit

 Noting that the $\bS$-module $G_+$ is taken to $DEG_+ \sm G_+\simeq G_+$, we continue to write $G_+$ for the image cell.
 We note that both the derived unit and counit are non-equivariant equivalences and hence $G_+$-equivalences.
-It follows by Proposition~\ref{prop.cell} that we have a Quillen equivalence of cellularizations
+It follows from the Cellularization Principle~\ref{prop.cell} that we have a Quillen equivalence of cellularizations